Chen Shih-chung: COVID-19 pandemic

 Chen has become widely recognized in Taiwan as the main speaker at daily press conferences given by the Taiwan Centre for Disease Control (CDC).
 His approval rating in a poll released on 26 March 2020 was 91%.
 A 26 April 2022 poll revealed that Taiwanese were split over the government's policy to "coexist with COVID", with slightly more people opposed than in favor.
 Among the respondents, 46.3% percent stated that they disapproved of the policy, and 45% indicated their approval.

 On 7 May 2022, Taiwan reported 46,377 new cases, overtaking the United States as the highest daily new case region.
 Chen said it is on track to reach up to 100,000 new infections daily.

 Chen tested positive for COVID-19 on 12 June, and recovered on 24 June.

-Later political career
+2022 Taipei mayoralty election

 Chen was named the Democratic Progressive Party candidate for the Taipei mayoralty in July 2022.
 On 14 July 2022, Chen announced his resignation from the Ministry of Health and Welfare, citing a need to focus on his first campaign for electoral office.
 He formally stepped down on 18 July 2022.
 In the election held 26 November 2022, Chen lost to Chiang Wan-an.